rossumai/export-template-helper/README.md

-# MEGA helper
+# Export template helper
-This command line tool is used to process Jinja2 templates using Rossum annotation payload and to generate settings of the MEGA extension.
+This command line tool is used to process Jinja2 templates using Rossum annotation payload and to generate settings of the Custom Export Pipeline extension.
-MEGA is an internal name for Custom Format Payload extension.

 # Installation guide
 ```